foxglove/docs/docs/13-webhooks/2-get-started.md

 To start using webhooks, you will need:

 - A service that exposes an HTTP(S) endpoint on the public internet.
 If your service runs inside a VPN, you can use a webhook proxy or HTTP proxy to forward notifications to your internal service.
 This guide includes instructions to set up an example service.
-- Admin access to a Foxglove Org on a Enterprise plan.
+- Admin access to a Foxglove organization on a Enterprise plan.

 ### Set up an example service